 16 Tools - Creative use of audio effects

-It is possible to create ambient tracks that do not use reverb and delay.
+It is possible to create generative tracks that do not use reverb and delay.
 But to be honest, it isn’t done often.
 In the preface to this book I said about ambient music: “Take any sound, drown it in reverb and delay… JOB DONE”.
 You can, and I’d argue you should do better than that.
 Creative use of audio effects can accentuate harmonics and do interesting things with those; provide some grit, noise or warble; take a rather plain sound and twist it until it forms something much more interesting and evolving.
 All this BEFORE drowning it in reverb and delay.

 Key idea